adisai123/LinuxCommands/grafana.md

   2. Use UDP for that(default)
   3.  data format =  <bucker>:<value>|type := example aditya.execuion.count:1|C  # counter will be increased by 1

+  dynaamic variale

+  you can add annotation on graph (kind of tool tips)

   counter , gauge , heatmap